shivangi-javia/inactive-user-deletion/README.md

 - Option to modify the number of inactive days, and the timing for sending warning emails.
 - Option to personalize the subject and content of the warning emails.
 - Adds a "Last Login" column in the Users list in the admin panel.
+- Assigns all posts of the inactive user to a selected user or admin before deleting the user.

 == Installation ==
 1. Download the plugin ZIP file.